 Besides, hormone replacement therapy may handle symptoms like vaginal dryness, hot flashes, and mood swings.

-If you suffer menopause-induced anxiety or depression, you may want to discuss with a mental health professional or doctor for expert advice.
+If you suffer from menopause-induced anxiety or depression, you may want to discuss it with a mental health professional or doctor for expert advice.

 However, many women resort to natural options to manage these symptoms, including:

 • Black cohosh